ConduitMobileRND/Como.NET.Core.WebApi.Caching/README.md

             ...
             options.Filters.Add<MyAuthenticationFilter>();
             options.Filters.Add<MyAuthrizationFilter>();
-            // note to call this method only after the authorization and authentication filters (if any),
+            // note to call this method only after the authorization and authentication filters (if any) were registered,
             // otherwise, non-authenticated/non-authorized users might get sensitive data from cache since they skipped the required authorization and/or authentication processes. options.UseWebApiCaching();
         });